ChloeQuijano/brainiac-cec2025/README.md

 ## File Structure

-`/train` : this folder contains visionTransformerModelFineTune.ipynb, this is the training steps we took to extract out best final finetuned model.
+`/train` : this folder contains our model training notebook, this is the training steps we took to extract out best final finetuned model.

-`/static` : contains /highlighted and /uploads, these are just static images for our front-end, the hightlighted images were passed through grad-cam to get heat map of the tumors .
+`/static` : contains /highlighted and /uploads and other images.
+The hightlighted images were passed through grad-cam to get heat map of the tumors.

-`/templates` : contin the index.html for our frontend structure.
+`/templates` : contain the index.html for our frontend structure.

-`app.py` : this is the back-end of our front-end
+`app.py` : this is the flask back-end

 `test.py` : this is our test file that returns the csv prediction the judges will use.